eLearning

 • A person who’s temporarily injured and is using crutches.

-• Families with a baby in a stroller can now easily get up onto the curb without shimmying one wheel and then the other onto the curb.
+• Families with a baby in a stroller can now easily get onto the curb without shimmying one wheel and the other onto the curb.

 • Or perhaps that drunk person trying to get home who can’t get over the curb.

-Not all of those are as good of a reason as others but you can see that a lot more than the intended audience benefits.
+Not all of those are as good of a reason as others, but you can see that there are a lot more benefits than the intended audience benefits.

-The focus of this post is training video subtitles rather than captions which are a little more in-depth.
+This post focuses on training video subtitles rather than captions, which are a little more in-depth.
 Here’s a quick overview of the difference between the two so you can understand where I’m focusing.

-I’m not going into captions as they aren’t typically necessary in training videos unless it’s a blend of education and entertainment.
-For most training videos, captions aren’t necessary in most cases.
-Subtitles are perfectly fine because the goal is still covered well with just the narration subtitled.
+I’m not going into captions, as they aren’t typically necessary in training videos unless it’s a blend of education and entertainment.
+For most training videos, captions aren’t needed in most cases.
+Subtitles are fine because the goal is still covered well, with the narration just subtitled.

-But, even those who can’t hear or have a difficult time hearing still benefit a great deal from subtitles.
+But even those who can’t hear or have difficulty hearing still benefit greatly from subtitles.
 Subtitles are better than nothing because you can get the gist of the message being spoken.

 Subtitles are helpful to a lot of different groups.
 Even you have likely benefited from subtitles.
 How else are you supposed to watch videos in the bathroom?
 Just kidding.